What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Related Work

 \subsection{AI Errors}

 Widespread integration of AI systems into everyday tasks has demonstrated huge benefits to productivity and optimization in many domains~\cite{fauzi2023analysing}.
 However, concerns over AI errors remain a major point of contention, particularly as systems proliferate.
 Examples of errors with real-world consequences include language models' propensity to hallucinate~\cite{xu2024hallucination} and algorithmic bias that favors men over women used in the hiring process~\cite{dastin2018amazon}.
+In contrast to fields requiring domain-specific knowledge for error detection (e.g., medical diagnosis \cite{rajpurkar2017chexnet, kaufman2023explainable}), AV explanation errors are often intuitively detectable by lay users.
+This accessibility may amplify the impact of errors on trust and reliance, as errors are not only observed but judged against personal driving ability.

 \textbf{General AV Errors} -- Autonomous vehicle driving errors have important real-world consequences, which may include physical harm or even fatalities~\cite{favaro2017examining}.
 Even in cases where AV driving outperforms humans~\cite{schwall2020waymo}, concerns over vehicle errors can be a major hindrance to adoption and use~\cite{choi2015investigating}. \citet{luo2020trust} shows that errors caused by an AV had a more significant negative impact on user trust than external errors, such as those caused by other drivers or road conditions.
 Declines in trust may be difficult to recover from and have long-lasting effect \cite{seet2020differential}.
 Explanations are no panacea: trust is difficult to achieve when the system itself performs poorly, even when explanations meant to elicit trust are presented~\cite{kaplan2023trust}.
 In this paper, we seek to connect prior work showing the dire impact of driving errors \cite{luo2020trust, zhang2022trust} to broader XAI literature investigating user perceptions of AI explanations \cite{lebovitz2019diagnostic, cabitza2024explanations}.